flononymus/UI-Box-Typescript/CODE_OF_CONDUCT.md

   - [ ] **More examples**
     - [ ] Scrolling lock thing
     - [ ] Sliders (?)
+      - Idea: play with friction/resistance of slider based on position
     - [ ] Add more inspiration gifs

   - [ ] **Ball**